eftieell/intro_programming_2/src/chapters/lists_and_dicts/list_comprehension.md

 ```
 Here we have a list comprehension with the loop `for digit in digits`.
 For each of those digits, an entire list is created,
 resulting in a list of lists.
 Each internal list is itself created with a list comprehension (`[digit + letter for letter in letters]`)
 So we have a nested list-comprehension (not a list comprehension with nested loops).
-The makes the result a nested list.
+This makes the result a nested list.
 (`nested_list = [['1a', '1b', '1c'], ['2a', '2b', '2c'], ['3a', '3b', '3c']]`).